 Fundraising concert raises £2,500 for life-preserving treatment for former Leighton Buzzard Oberver reporter's son

+Fundraising concert raises £2,500 for life-preserving treatment for former Leighton Buzzard Observer reporter's son

 and live on Freeview channel 276